cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse: "Wait, we..."

-The door swung open and a small, sympathetic looking, obviously native man rushed out.
+The door swung open, and a small, sympathetic looking, obviously native man rushed out.
 He almost bumped into Sigur.
-They both looked each other in the eye for a moment.
+They both looked at each other in the eye for a moment.
 The man took a step to the side and hurried past Lasse towards the elevator.

 Sigur looked at him perplexed.

-Lasse shouted: "Mr. Petterson", although the man didn't look a bit like "Petterson", much more like "Rodriguez".
+Lasse shouted: "Mr. Petterson," although the man didn't look a bit like "Petterson," much more like "Rodriguez."

 The man stopped, waited a moment, then turned to Lasse and approached him.
 He whispered, "Fortunato, not Petterson, not here."
 He looked at both of them wildly.
 "Come with me!
 We must go to a place where we can speak freely."
-In the parking lot in front of the courthouse they got into a huge Toyota pickup, an older model, with bumps and scratches on all sides.
+In the parking lot in front of the courthouse, they got into a huge Toyota pickup, an older model, with bumps and scratches on all sides.
 Fortunato drove off.
 After they had turned from the courthouse parking lot to the main street, he turned to them and asked, "You're hackers, aren't you?"